cefriel/mapping-template/README.md

 A `$reader` is initialized based on the specified `-if` option.
 Additional `Reader`s should be defined in the template using the available functions.

 If `-url` and `-id` options are set a remote database/repository is used for queries and the `-i`  option is ignored.
 If they are not set the `-i` option is mandatory.
 Assumptions to use a remote database/repository are: (i) it is up and running, and (ii) data are already in there.

-### Evaluation

-A preliminary evaluation of the tool is available in the repository [mapping-template-eval](https://github.com/cefriel/mapping-template-eval).

 ### Commercial Support